Budibase/website/content/blog/app-building/github-metrics-dashboard.md

 title = "How to Build a GitHub Metrics Dashboard"

 +++
 Managing a GitHub repository is hard.

-You need to know what your team is working on.
-What are the next steps?
-What are the roadblocks?
+Your developers are too valuable to waste their time on simple admin tasks, like pulling stats.

 A quick way to overcome this is with a GitHub metrics dashboard.

 With a dashboard, you can instantly see everything you need to know.
-You can use a dedicated app to find out what is working well to praise your team.
-It also helps you discover and fix issues.
+You can use a dedicated app to find out what is working well or to discover and fix issues.

 However, due to the unique nature of each project, it is hard to find a pre-made GitHub metrics dashboard that suits your needs.